leogojorge/xunit-advanced-features/README.md

 ## How to run

-This project contains only a test project, so it can only be executed running dotnet test on the command line.
+This project contains only a test project, so it can only be executed running `dotnet test` on the command line.
 The tests are using a connection with MongoDB on port 27017, so you need to have Docker running on your machine.

-To set up the MongoDB container, run docker run -p 27017:27017 -d mongo:latest on your command line.
+To set up the MongoDB container, run `docker run -p 27017:27017 -d mongo:latest` on your command line.

-Then go to the path where the solution is stored and run dotnet test.
+Then go to the path where the solution is stored and run `dotnet test`.